Tips for Effortless Female Poses

 With standing portrait poses, it’s natural for the model to stand with their arms flat against their sides.

-Unfortunately, this pose isn’t particularly flattering.
+Unfortunately, these girl poses aren’t particularly flattering.
 Not only does it tend to look awkward, having the arm pressed against the body squishes it out in a way that makes the arms look thicker than they are.

 7. Create Curves

-In female portrait photography curves are of an essence.
+In female portrait photography curves are essential.
 They’re what make most women feel feminine.
 Highlighting a female model’s curves also has the added benefit of making the waist look more defined.